 How does Natural Medicine differ from Allopathic Medicine?

-Visits with an Naturopathic Doctor (ND) are typically longer than with your medical doctor, during which time a thorough history of your health is assessed, your concerns are addressed, and your treatment is initiated or monitored.
-Appointments include physical exams, laboratory and diagnostic testing (as needed), and holistic treatment plans.
-Also, questions are not limited, and follow-ups are as needed.
+Visits with an Naturopathic Doctor (ND) are typically longer than with your medical doctor, during which time a thorough history of your health is assessed and your treatment is initiated or monitored.
+Appointments include physical exams, laboratory and diagnostic testing (as needed), and treatment plans such as diet and lifestyle counselling, nutraceuticals, botanical medicine, acupuncture, counselling, etc. Naturopath's do not practice a one-complaint, one-visit model.